gguridi/exercise-python/README.md

 - Create a Response class that wraps any response from our webservice, so the format is consistent across any endpoint (status, message, etc. might be something present at all of them).
+- Create a route (endpoint) that returns the number of students currently available in the system.
+- Create a route (endpoint) that returns the list of students ordered by the birthdate.
+A parameter can be sent to specify if the oldest one comes first or the youngest one instead.
+Choose one behaviour as default if the parameter is not specified.
+- Create a test for the above behaviours.

 ## Contributors